This accessibility statement applies to https://campaignresources.phe.gov.uk/

 What we are doing to improve accessibility

 We are currently working on fixes for the above single A non-compliances.
-This website, however, is in the process of being retired and replaced, and we expect to have a new website in place that is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard by end of January 2022.
+This website, however, is in the process of being retired and replaced, and we expect to have a new website in place that is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard by July 2022.

 Preparation of this accessibility statement